SuperOfficeDocs/superoffice-docs/user-guide/en/diary/screen/index.md

 By default, the follow-ups are displayed as a blue field in the diary tabs.
 If you hold the mouse pointer over one of these fields, a tooltip is displayed showing more information about the follow-up.
 You can also double-click the blue field to open the follow-up.

 > [!NOTE]
-> In SuperOffice Settings and maintenance, you can define that all follow-ups of a specific type are displayed in the **Diary** screen in SuperOffice CRM with a different background colour from the usual blue.
+> In SuperOffice Settings and maintenance, you can define that all follow-ups of a specific type are displayed in the **Diary** screen in SuperOffice CRM with a different background color from the usual blue.

 ## Section tabs in the Diary screen